tlgrf/react-hooks-toy-tales-vite/README.md

-# Toy Tales
+## Toy Tales

-A fun little React app where you can view, add, like, and delete toys.
+React app where you can view, add, like, and delete toys.
 It’s all connected to a fake backend using a `json-server`.
 ---
 ## Table of Contents